 Redundancy Selection Matrix

-Employers must be careful to avoid automatically unfair reasons for
+Employers must be careful to avoid automatically unfair reasons for redundancy selection, such as:

 · an employee's trade union membership or activities;